neonailol/kactoos/docs/nnl.rocks.kactoos.scalar/-equals/-init-.md

 ### Parameters

-`first` - The first scalar to compare.
+`left` - The left scalar to compare.

-`second` - The second scalar to compare.
+`right` - The right scalar to compare.

 `T` - Type of object to compare

 **Since**
-0.9
+0.5